 Cloud solutions - the interests of employees and enterprises agree

-For companies, two key questions are crucial in personnel planning:
+For companies, two questions are crucial in personnel planning:

 - Which employees and which specific qualifications do we need in order to compete?

-- And what competences are already available in the company, but have not yet been asked?
+- And which skills are already available in the company, but perhaps they have not been queried yet?